priyankagupta49/Risc-V-Pipelined-Processor/README.md

 Write Back (WB): Wrote computed results back to registers for further processing.

-Implemented data hazard detection and forwarding to optimize performance.
+Implemented data hazard detection and forwarding to optimize performance. instructions from testbench add sub and or slt implemented